pminina01/readthedocs/Mail-target.md

 </system.net>
 ```

-These values will be used, if target doesn't override them.
+These values will be used, if target doesn't override them (see _useSystemNetMailSettings_ attribute).